OpenSpace/OpenSpace-Docs/content/milky-way/exoplanets/exoplanet-system-module/index.md

 :align: left
 :alt: The Kepler-11 system with its six planets, and the habitable zone in green.

 The Kepler-11 system of six planets with the yellowish host star, Kepler-11, and accompanying planetary orbits.
-Encircling the system is a diagram of the {term}`habitable zone`, with red and blue edges indicating its probable boundaries and a green center indicating where liquid water could exist.
+Encircling the system is a diagram of the {term}`habitable zone`, with red and blue edges indicating its probable boundaries and a green center indicating where liquid water could exist for an earth-sized planet.
 :::